micans/pick/README.md

 The recipes below can be limited to a set of columns by using [regular expressions, lists and ranges](#selecting-and-manipulating-multiple-columns-with-regular-expressions-lists-and-ranges).
-In these examples all columns are selected with the regular expression `'.*'` that will match any string of at least one character.
+In these examples all column names are selected with the regular expression `'.*'` that will match any string of at least one character.
 The in-place option `-i` is needed as input columns are changed and output under the same name.

 Increment each entry by one: